 Hi, Rush.

-Uh it's a real honor to chat with you.
+It's a real honor to chat with you.

 So I just wanted to get an idea from you.

-And I just wanted to get a sense where you think uh public television as TBS, you know, is going and so forth.
+I've got a certain opinion privately of PBS, and I just wanted to get a sense where you think public television as PBS is going and so forth.

 Well, I don't think it's going away.

-And It's uh it's funded by the taxpayers.
+It's funded by the taxpayers.

-And neither is neither is NPR.
+And neither is NPR.

 Right.

-Uh the problem is CBS could implode.
+Now, the problem is CBS could implode.

-The CBS evening news with Katie Couric is imploding, but PBS doesn't need ratings.
+The CBS Evening News with Katie Couric is imploding, but PBS doesn't need ratings because PBS doesn't need viewers.

 PBS doesn't sell advertising.

-All they need is a bunch of idiots that donate when they do their little pledge drives in their auctions and then the taxpayer money that they get and they can stay afloat and produce whatever they want.
+All they need is a bunch of idiots that donate when they do their little pledge drives and their auctions and then the taxpayer money that they get and they can stay afloat and produce whatever they want.

 Sure.

-They're not really they're not they don't succumb to market pressures.
+They're not really, they're not, they don't succumb to market pressures.

 That's true.